Building Skills to Cope with Change and Transition

 What could developing your resilience do for you?

-Join us for a workshop focused on exploring resilience.
 Learn about skills that will help you grow and develop your ability to adjust, adapt and cope with life’s current and future challenges.
 Leave with a practical set of resilience-building tips you can immediately start to build into your everyday routines of life.